-After reading the issue and taking the Postreading Self-Assessment and CME Test written by Drs Adam G. Kelly and Allison L. Weathers, readers may earn up to 20 AMA PRA Category 1 CreditsTM toward self-assessment CME or, for Canadian participants, a maximum of 20 hours toward the Self-Assessment Program (Section 3) of the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada.
+After reading the issue and taking the Postreading Self-Assessment and CME Test written by Drs Douglas J. Gelb and Nuri Jacoby and edited by Dr Joseph E. Safdieh, associate editor of Continuum and associate editor of self-assessment and CME, readers may earn up to 20 AMA PRA Category 1 CreditsTM toward self-assessment CME or, for Canadian participants, a maximum of 20 hours toward the Self-Assessment Program (Section 3) of the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada.
 Additional credit can be obtained by listening to Continuum Audio interviews associated with this and other Continuum issues, available to all subscribers, and completing tests on the Continuum Audio web platform or mobile app.
 Continuum Audio is also accredited by the Royal College of Physicians and Surgeons of Canada.

-This issue is part of a pilot program of Continuum issues read aloud.
-Different from Continuum Audio, these are recordings read verbatim from the print articles by Dr Michael Kentris, a neurologist at Bon Secours Mercy Health in Youngstown, Ohio.
+This issue also features Continuum issues read aloud.
+Different from Continuum Audio, these are recordings read verbatim from the print articles by Dr Michael Kentris, a neurologist at the Clinical Neuroscience Institute in Dayton, Ohio.
 The audio files are available to all Continuum subscribers in the AAN’s Online Learning Center at continpub.com/CME.
-I encourage you to listen and submit the survey with your feedback on this pilot, which has been extended to include this issue and the August 2021 issue.
+I encourage you to listen and submit the survey with your feedback.

 I would like to offer my deepest thanks to Dr Morris for his truly remarkable devotion to this issue, from his extensive content outline to the recruitment of world-class experts and his rapid and thoughtful attention to the many and evolving details as they occurred throughout the development process.
 The result is an issue that provides us with the most up-to-date information to inform our diagnosis, management, and counseling of patients and families dealing with dementia.